bradsec/autobrew/README.md

 # AutoBrew

-### Description

-AutoBrew is bash shell script to automate the installation of a custom list of macOS terminal and GUI packages/applications using the Homebrew (https://brew.sh) package manager.
-Ideal for new macOS installations to save time finding and installing individual packages.
+AutoBrew is bash shell script to automate and batch install a custom list of macOS terminal packages or GUI applications using the Homebrew (https://brew.sh) package manager.
+Ideal for new macOS installations or macOS VMs to save time installing individual packages or using the Apple App Store.

 ### Requirements